QuentinAndre/Website/content/post/more-efficient-studies-group-sequential-designs/index.md

 1. When they are pre-registered.
 We know the damages uncontrolled researchers degrees of freedom can inflict on a field, which is why we require all PRIADs to be accompanied by a detailed pre-registration.
 When evaluating PRIAD-based studies, readers and reviewers should carefully check that the reported design and analysis matches the pre-registration.
 2. When used in the context of confirmatory hypothesis testing.
 They are not suited to exploratory studies, or for studies that aim at quantifying the magnitude of a phenomenon.
 3. When researchers face a meaningful trade-off between statistical power and resources.
 If researchers have access to a convenience sample of a given size for instance, it doesn't make sense to use a PRIAD: They should just collect all the data they have access to.

+## How To Design PRIADs?

+At a high level, the logic of group sequential designs is pretty straightforward:
+* Choose the maximum number of observations you want to collect
+* Commit to a pre-specified number of hypothesis tests, and conduct each of them at pre-specified timings against stricter critical values.
+* Stop data collection as soon as one of your hypothesis tests is able to reject the null.

+In practice, however, group sequential designs require researchers to make a number of decisions: What should determine the maximum number of observations that I want to collect?
+How many hypothesis tests should I conduct?
+At which point during the data collection process?
+Which critical values should I choose?
+What can I do if my data shows underwhelming support for the alternative hypothesis?

+PRIAD is a practical procedure to help researchers make these decisions.
+We outline the five decisions involved in creating a group sequential design, explain the intuition behind each of them, and provide guidelines to researchers.

+1. First, researchers decide on the maximum number of observations that the design might collect should the experiment proceed to its end.
+This choice can be informed by cost considerations, by a Smallest Effect Size Of Interest analysis, or by a belief on the smallest expected effect.

+2. Then, choose many interim analyses to conduct.
+Conducting more interim analysis means more opportunities to stop early... but results in a greater loss of statistical power (since the final tests are conducted against a more stringent rejection threshold).

+3. Then, choose when to conduct the interim analysis.
+These are typically spread uniformly (e.g., at 25%, 50%, 75% and 100% of data collection).

+4. Finally, choose the type of correction to apply to statistical tests.
+PRIADs give researchers a choice between the Pocock correction (which maximizes the odds of an early stop, at the expense of a less powerful statistical test at the final analysis) and the O'Brien-Fleming correction (which maximizes the power of the final test, but makes early stops less likely).

+5. Optionally, choose whether and when to stop for "futility": Interrupt the study before its end if an interim analysis reveals underwhelming support for the researcher's hypothesis.

+As the name of the procedure suggests, these decisions need to be pre-registered: Researchers should specify all the decisions they have made before they start collecting data, and should not deviate from these decisions once the data collection has started.

+To help researchers make these decisions and generate the corresponding pre-registration, we have designed [PRIApp](https://priadconsumerresearch.shinyapps.io/PRIApp/): An interactive Shiny app that allows researchers to design PRIADs and simulate their outcomes.

+For researchers who do not want to make these decisions themselves finally, our paper also offers four "off-the-shelf" PRIADs.

 ## Conclusion